sagemathinc/cocalc-doc/source/project-toolbar.rst

 Account
 =======

 |avatar-sample| The Account button has the avatar for your account in a small circle just left of the word "Account".
 Click here to update your profile, sign out, order subscriptions, view your upgrades, `add SSH Keys <http://blog.sagemath.com/cocalc/2017/09/08/using-ssh-with-cocalc.html>`_, and check on support tickets.
-Read more about account actions :doc:`here <account>`.
+Read more about account actions :doc:`here <account-toolbar>`.

 .. index:: Project Toolbar; notification (bell) icon